- 15/10/2023

 How to get to Paracas?

-By bus from Lima to Paracas
+From Lima to Paracas by bus

-When booking your bus trip to Paracas, its best to book your ticket in advance.
-Booking online via portals, such as RedBus or directly with bus operators, works great in Peru.
+When booking your bus trip to Paracas, it’s best to book your ticket in advance.
+Booking online via portals, such as RedBus, or directly with bus operators, works great in Peru.

 Where to stay in Paracas?